camwhritenour/Homework04-Quiz/README.md

-Created a Contaier with a heading for the quiz, a description Created a button element that starts the timer and changes brings up the quiz Added button functionality so when you click an answer it brings up the next question and checks your answer
+Created a Contaier with a heading for the quiz, a description Created a button element that starts the timer and changes brings up the quiz Added button functionality so when you click an answer it brings up the next question and checks your answer Added a short list of questions to make sure it functions Created a system that intuitively checks the correct answer for each question

 ```